This is the last of 4 blogs on QR codes and this blog’s focus is on digital QR code management. In the last blog on QR codes we focused on:

 We mentioned how important it is that the corporate IT infrastructure can support QR use cases.
 Why?
 Because there are so many ways the QR codes can be used to the benefit of an organization.
 But those different ways hook to different parts of IT.

-Display5 seamlessly enables the management of QR codes on any screen type: Digital Sign; Room panel; In-Room signage; Kiosk; Video wall.
+Display5 seamlessly enables the management of QR codes on any screen type: Digital Sign; Room panel; In-Room signage; Kiosk; Video wall; desktop signage. or screensaver.
 One platform, one CMS.
 An IT architecture that easily melds into IT infrastructure.

-This is super important in enabling the management of digital QR codes on screens across the building complex, campus, or over national or global locations.
+Only sound QR code management, will allow QR code use cases, and their associated benefits, to proliferate on screens across the building complex, campus, or over national or global locations.